Milnor fibre boundary of a non-isolated surface singularity

 Additionally, one has the following operation as well:

-\noi {\bf [R8] (Annulus absorption for dash--arrows).}
+\noi {\bf [R8] (Annulus absorption for dash--arrows)}

 \noi Here, if on the left hand side the vertex supports $s$ arrows and $t$ dash--arrows, then on the right hand side it supports $s$ arrows and $t+1$ dash--arrows.
-The Euler number $*$ can be anything.
+The Euler number $*$ can be any integer.